alexrudy/postalicious/readme.txt

 Yes.
 Just set the both the minimum and the maximum number of bookmarks per post to 1.
 Additionally, when limiting posts to one bookmark per post the %title% tag becomes available to be used in the post title template.

+= Can Postalicious post bookmarks from multiple feeds? =

+Yes, thanks to Meitar Moscovitz (http://maymay.net/) Postalicious can now post bookmarks from multiple feeds.
+Each WordPress user can specify their own feed in the "Postalicious User Options" section in their profile inside the WordPress admin area.
+Postalicious will then fetch the newest bookmarks from each user's feed (as well as the default feed in Postalicious settings page) and post all of the bookmarks together in a single post.
+Unfortunately, all of the specified feeds must use the same service for this to work properly.

 = Why are tag-related features disabled? =

 Reddit and Yahoo Pipes do not support tags.
 Google Reader does support tags, but those tags are not available in the RSS feed, therefore POstalicious can't fetch them.